wenkuang106/wenkuang106/README.md

 ### :technologist: About me:

-- :thinking: I am an asipiring Data Engineer
+- :thinking: I am currently aspiring to be a professional in the Data profession

 - :school:	I am currently in the Applied Health Informatics Master's program at Stony Brook University